 An applicant may be admitted to graduate work without regard to residence or citizenship under one of two categories:

-- Fully matriculated: those students who have fulfilled all general and special admissions requirements. - Nonmatriculated: those students who may take courses for credit but have not been formally admitted to a degree program.
+- Fully matriculated: those students who have fulfilled all general and special admissions requirements. - Nonmatriculated: A status for students who may take courses for credit but have not been formally admitted to a degree program.